 Cream of Corn Soup

-If you love corn, you have to try this Cream of Corn Soup!
+If you like corn, you have to try this Cream of Corn Soup!
 It’s silky and smooth, and packed with sweet corn flavor.

 cream of corn soup in a low bowl.